Why should I care about educating children in Africa, when so many children in my own country need help?

 “Economists see reducing sexual inequality in education as a vital part of promoting development.
 The failure to educate girls limits economic growth in the developing world by wasting human capital.
 As a result, the UN set itself the target of eliminating gender disparity in education at all levels by 2015, as one of its Millennium Development Goals… According to Britain’s Department for International Development, an increase of 1% in the number of girls with secondary schooling boosts growth in annual income per head by 0.3%.
 Girls’ education improves health, too.
 About half the reduction in child mortality over the past 40 years in Ghana can be attributed to improvements in female education.”

-The student body of Good Shepherd Academy is composed of 51% girls and 49% boys, reflecting the school age population.
+The student body of our initial project, Good Shepherd Academy, will be composed of 51% girls and 49% boys, reflecting the school age population.
 All students will be taught leadership skills.

 “When Education Dries Up: The Economics of Sexual Inequality”, The Economist, November 2, 2013